Official statement and clarifications following the United Kingdom triggering Article 50 to begin the process of leaving the European Union.

 - Find out more about undergraduate and postgraduate fees for EU students.

 Current EU students' immigration status and associated fee status have not changed as a result of the vote.
 This will remain the case until there are further developments.

 Erasmus students and applicants

-The University will continue to participate in the Erasmus scheme in 2016/17, and until further notice.
-In the meantime:
+The University continues to participate in the Erasmus scheme:

 - The immigration status of EU students studying in the UK under the Erasmus programme has not changed, and they continue to be eligible for their Erasmus grant until at least as long as we remain a member of the EU and possibly beyond that point.